 Here are four of the many benefits of lead nurturing:

-- Increased target relevancy results in improved responses to offers and campaigns.
+- Increases target relevancy results in improved responses to offers and campaigns.

 - Generates warmer leads that are sales-ready.

 - Reduces qualified lead costs.

 - Builds a good rapport early allowing you to capture leads in the early stages of the buyer’s decision-making process.

 Nurturing leads is important because creating a strong relationship with customers increases the chances of converting them to buyers.

 If you capture, manage, and nurture leads effectively, you can realize an average increase in sales opportunities of 20% versus non-nurtured leads.
 To experience this increase, try following these best practices for nurturing customers to conversion:

 - Make a personal connection: Use the customers first name, empathize with them (if they want a spa for pain relief, share your pain relief story) and share common interests.